 - Traffic hazards.
 Thermal fogging can cause traffic hazards, because of the dense fog, especially when using high capacity professional thermal foggers.

 - Fire risks.
-As thermal foggers work with very high temperatures and the heat assembly part of the fogger can get very hot in operation, the usage of fogger can cause serious fire safety treats.
+As thermal foggers work with very high temperatures and the heater assembly part of the fogger can get very hot in operation, the usage of fogger can cause serious fire safety treats.
 This is why some thermal foggers are forbidden to be used indoors.

 - Loudness.
 High capacity, powerful professional thermal fogger will make a loud noise when operating, which can limit the usage of the fogger in urban areas.
 However, ULV foggers can also get pretty loud depending on the size and power of the motor.